-Net worth: What it is and how to calculate it for business
+Net worth: how to calculate it for a small business

 Written by Shaun Quarton—Accounting & Finance Content Writer and Growth Marketer.
 Read Shaun's full bio